CVava/GettingAndCleaningData-Project/CodeBook.md

 A is the file resulted from binding together Ae, Ar.

 D is the overall data table and F the result of the tbl_df conversion.

+The end result is the tidy data set containing the average of each variable for each activity and each subject.

 #### Processed Data
 The processed data is stored in the tidy set.